bmolnar91/workbook/module_advanced_enterprise_general.md

 Also DI facilitates a very important principle, **Separation of Concerns**, because:

 - Many times is not a given class' responsibility to instantiate the things inside it.
-- Your code will be more modular, as the outside world can decide what exactly it should be (to make it super modular you could make it an interface).
+- Your code will be more **modular**, as the outside world can decide what exactly it should be (to make it super modular you could make it an interface).

 Dependency Injection can also refer to a **software library** that provides DI functionality and allows automating many of the tasks involved in Object Composition, Interception, and Lifetime Management.
 DI Containers are also known as Inversion of Control (IoC) Containers.
 (E.g. Spring Boot, ASP.NET Core).

-At the very least, a DI Container allows Auto-Wiring, which is the ability to automatically compose an object graph from maps between **Abstractions** and concrete types by making use of the types' **metadata** (reflection?) supplied by the compiler and its runtime environment.
+At the very least, a DI Container allows **Auto-Wiring**, which is the ability to automatically compose an object graph from maps between **Abstractions** and concrete types by making use of the types' **metadata** (reflection?) supplied by the compiler and its runtime environment.

 **This typically means that a DI Container will analyze a type's constructor and will inject dependencies into it, without the need of having to specify each constructor argument manually.**